-Since the SN order spontaneously breaks the $U(1)$ symmetry, a Goldstone mode is expected to appear in various measurements~\cite{ChubukovAV1990,TsunetsuguH2006,LauchliA2006,MichaudF2011,SmeraldA2015}.
-Figure~\ref{fig:dmrg}{\bf c} shows the magnetic specific heat of \NiP{} at low temperature, where two completely different behaviors can be observed.
-For $B_{\rm c2} < B < B_{\rm s}$, a $T^2$ behavior indeed points to a linearly dispersive Goldstone mode in 2D.
-On the other hand, the specific heat in the 1/3-plateau decreases much faster, resulting from the gapped magnon spectra there.
-We note that, though this $T^2$ specific heat behavior provides a clear evidence of the existing Goldstone mode, it is still an indirect one of the SN phase, and further measurements including ESR~\cite{FuruyaSC2018}, NMR~\cite{OrlovaA2017}, Raman~\cite{MichaudF2011} and neutron scattering~\cite{TsunetsuguH2006,LauchliA2006,SmeraldA2015} will be essential in fully pinning down the nature of these putative SN phases in \NiP{}.
+Since the SN order spontaneously breaks the $U(1)$ symmetry, a Goldstone mode is expected to appear~\cite{ChubukovAV1990,TsunetsuguH2006,LauchliA2006,MichaudF2011,SmeraldA2015}.
+Figure~\ref{fig:dmrg}{\bf c} shows the magnetic specific heat at low temperature: For $B_{\rm c2} < B < B_{\rm s}$, the $T^2$-behavior is indeed consistent with a linearly dispersive Goldstone mode in 2D; in contrast, the specific heat in the 1/3-plateau decreases much faster due to the gapped magnon spectra.
+While this $T^2$ specific heat behavior is consistent with the existing Goldstone mode, it is still an indirect one of the SN phase, and further measurements including ESR~\cite{FuruyaSC2018}, NMR~\cite{OrlovaA2017}, Raman~\cite{MichaudF2011} and neutron scattering~\cite{TsunetsuguH2006,LauchliA2006,SmeraldA2015} will be essential in fully pinning down the nature of these putative SN phases in \NiP{}.